johnnolan/wild-magic-surge-5e/README.md

 ## Features

+- **Default**: On a roll of 1, trigger a Wild Magic Surge (Default and can be configured in the Dice Formula options)
+- **Incremental Check**: Every time a spell is cast, the threshold is increased by 1 for a Surge.
+Once triggered the threshold is reset back to 1.
+- **Spell Level Dependent Rolls**: Wild Magic Surge triggers dependent on spell level (Set options below).
+- **Descending Dice**: On no Surge roll d20,d12,d10,d8,d6 then d4 until a surge, then reset back to d20.

+Also

 - Prompt to roll on a 1st level or higher spell slot used with the `Wild Magic Surge` feat
 - Whisper results to GM
 - Auto roll for Wild Magic Surge